IvanPinezhaninov/async_promise/README.md

 std::cout << future.get() << std::endl; // prints 4
 ```

-The `all` method accepts a container with functions.
-Each container function processes the value returned by the previous function asynchronously.
-Upon completion of all functions, the method will return a container with the results of all functions in the same order as the functions in the incoming container.
-If an error occurs during the execution of any of the functions, an exception will be thrown
+The `all` method accepts an iterable of functions.
+Each function asynchronously processes the return value of the previous function.
+When all functions have completed, the method will return an iterable with the results of functions in the same order as the functions in the incoming iterable.
+If an error occurs while executing functions, it will be thrown

 ```cpp
 std::vector<int(*)(int)> funcs